jnonce/autom/README.md

 # Automata

 Pattern matching logic application in Haskell.
-Similar to Parsec based combinators, simplified for educational purpose.
+This is a learning project working with Parsec style combinators and MTL.

 The primary types in the system are `MachineT` type and `Stream` typeclass.
 `Stream` is a list-like structure which can provide tokens one by one.